aniketkumar2001/MNIST-dataset-MLP-NN/README.md

 # MNIST-dataset-MLP-NN
-Training a MLP Neural Network for MNIST Dataset
+Training an MLP Neural Network for MNIST Dataset

+The data is given in .csv file.
+I have used two hidden layers, each with 16 neurons.
+ReLU and sigmoid activation functions are used.
+Achieved an accuracy of 86% on the test data, and the confusion matrix has been plotted...